Alpha Phi Alpha – Kappa Xi Lambda (#536) was founded on August 22, 1974.

 Black History Month

-The Brothers of KXL are always mindful of highlighting the achievements of Black men and women who have positively contributed to society.
-During the month of February the Chapter uses the awareness generated by Black History Month as an opportunity to educate the broader community through joint collaboration with the undergraduate chapters and other civic and social organizations.
+Always mindful of highlighting the achievements of Black men and women who have positively contributed to society, Kappa Xi Lambda Chapter develops educational information and programs.
+During the month of February each year the Chapter uses the awareness generated by Black History Month as an opportunity to educate the broader community through joint collaboration with the undergraduate chapters and other civic and social organizations.

 Kappa Xi Lambda hosts a number of events each year that allow Brothers and invited guest to connect socially.
 Our annual signature event (SIP) and Jazz Affair are two highly anticipated events in the City.
 To learn more about opportunities to interact and socialize with our Brothers, please check our events page and connect with us on social media.